Top 5 Major Reasons Why the Azores are Europe’s Hawaii

 Outdoor Adventure, Above and Beyond Basic Hiking

 Hawaii is known to attract active travelers—those who love outdoor adventures and adore exploring the great outdoors while on their vacations.
-Just as Hawaii offers great hiking, the Azores also boasts near endless trails spanning some of the most remarkable and breathtaking terrain imaginable.
+Just as Hawaii offers great hiking, the Azores also boasts near-endless trails spanning some of the most remarkable and breathtaking terrain imaginable.
 In fact, the islands are becoming more and more famous for several hiking treasures, including the nature jaunts of Vista do Rei, Grená Pico do Ferro, and Lagoa de Fogo—all of which offer mind-blowing views throughout the entire trek.

 But hiking is not the only unforgettable outdoor adventure the Azores offers, as visitors to its sparkling shores can also avail themselves of canyoning excursions, paragliding opportunities, ATV and Jeep tours, and even sailing and fishing excursions for the nautical-minded outdoor enthusiasts.
 There’s simply no shortage of fun in the sun you can have in the Azores, and at about half the price—if not even less—than what exploring other popular island locales would cost you.
 And an added bonus to enjoying all of these outside options in the Azores?
 The mild and temperate weather found in these Portuguese islands allows you to explore all year round, without running into sweltering temperatures that can make hiking or other adventures far less enjoyable.

 Just as Hawaii boasts excellent and unique cuisine, the Azores offers visitors equally delicious and dazzling dining options.
-This amazing island archipelago actually embraces its own signature local fare that is not only found only in the Azores, but also has placed this little Eden in the Atlantic on the map for its unmatched flavor and flair.
-For example, not only is the Azores famed for its indigenous locally made cheeses (Sao Jorge cheese tops the list), but the islands are also the only place you can go to have your meal made in an active volcanic natural oven, right before your eyes!
-Known as Cozido das Furnas, this Azorean dish is a hearty homemade stew that is lowered into the ground to be cooked by the natural sizzling heat of the volcano, resulting in a mouthwatering concoction that can best be described as a hearty and ultra satisfying comfort food fiesta in your mouth.
+This amazing island archipelago actually embraces its own signature local fare that is not only found only in the Azores but also has placed this little Eden in the Atlantic on the map for its unmatched flavor and flair.
+For example, not only is the Azores famed for their indigenous locally made cheeses (Sao Jorge cheese tops the list), but the islands are also the only place you can go to have your meal made in an active volcanic natural oven, right before your eyes!
+Known as Cozido das Furnas, this Azorean dish is a hearty homemade stew that is lowered into the ground to be cooked by the natural sizzling heat of the volcano, resulting in a mouthwatering concoction that can best be described as a hearty and ultra-satisfying comfort food fiesta in your mouth.

 Need more tidbits to tempt your palate?
-The Azores also offers local grown wine that will even please the pickiest of Epicurean elites.
+The Azores also offers locally grown wine that will even please the pickiest of Epicurean elites.
 Try the pineapple wine for a unique sip, infused with the golden fruits the islands are famous for and sure to satisfy even the savviest sommelier.
-For those with a sweet tooth, Queijadas da Dona Amélia—a delicacy made with eggs, honey, cinnamon and island corn flour then dusted with confectioner’s sugar—will be right up your alley.
+For those with a sweet tooth, Queijadas da Dona Amélia—a delicacy made with eggs, honey, cinnamon, and island corn flour and then dusted with confectioner’s sugar—will be right up your alley.
 The delicious list goes on, but we’ve at least given you a taste of what you can expect in this Portuguese paradise.

 A Unique and Captivating Island Culture

 Just as Hawaii has an intriguing Polynesian-rooted culture, the Azores has an equally fascinating and uniquely captivating culture.
-Its origin story is remarkable and lively, marked by a deeply rooted history filled with tales of intrigue, including Christopher Columbus and the Santa Maria, strong-hearted settlers from Portugal, France and even Spain fearlessly farming new and strange lands, whale hunters, military men, and even swash-buckling pirates determined to swoop in and sneak away with the (un)fair share of the islands’ enviable spoils of commerce.
+Its origin story is remarkable and lively, marked by a deeply rooted history filled with tales of intrigue, including Christopher Columbus and the Santa Maria, strong-hearted settlers from Portugal, France, and even Spain fearlessly farming new and strange lands, whale hunters, military men, and even swash-buckling pirates determined to swoop in and sneak away with the (un)fair share of the island’s enviable spoils of commerce.